dfinity/ic-observability-stack/README.md

 This stack can run either locally in a VirtualBox virtual machine, or in a remote machine designated by you.

+## Usage

+Once the stack is set up, you will be able to access Prometheus on HTTP port 32090 of the target machine:

+* If deploying via VirtualBox, the host name will be localhost, as the service TCP ports will be locally forwarded.
+  * The URL to access will be `http://localhost:32090/`.
+* If deploying on a remote machine via SSH, Prometheus will be listening on TCP 32090 on that machine.
+  * Note that the service will be running unsecured by TLS and, generally, firewall rules will not permit access to this port remotely.
+  * Therefore, you should deploy a proxy service with support for an HTTPS provider such as Let's Encrypt, then use the proxy service to reverse-proxy TCP port 32090 onto the standard HTTPS 443 port to the public.
+Make sure to also instruct the proxy service to add some form of authentication.
+  * You can also use SSH port forwarding to forward local connections to port 32090 in order to access the URL (which should be in that case `http://localhost:32090/` from the machine you initiated the forwarding).
+  * In the future, we plan to offer automated SSL support for stacks deployed in this way.

 ## Prerequisites

 * IPv6 connectivity.